IBMDeveloperUK/Minishift101/workshop/Lab3/README.md

 As with Kubernetes, each application can be given an internal IP in which we can access our services but unless stated otherwise, this will only be available within the cluster.

 Congratulations!
 You have learnt how to monitor your application builds and deployments within your cluster!
-To see how we can expose our applications outside of the OpenShift cluster, let's continue on to the [next Lab (Lab 4)](../Lab4/README.md)
+To see how we can expose our applications outside of the OpenShift cluster, let's continue on to the [final Lab (Lab 4)](../Lab4/README.md)